jdhealy/swift-evolution/proposals/NNNN-swiftpm-development-package-as-dependency.md

     ]
 )
 ```
-However it has the following downsides:
+However it has following issues:

 1) You have to remember to modify the manifest file back at some point, and if you are iterating frequently this is tedious and error-prone

 2) We don’t want any chance that `DevPackage` gets into the package graph and thus the ecosystem.

 ## Acknowledgements